jcrowthe/ace_of_spades/README.md

 pip3 install -r requirements.txt
 ```

+You will also need a copy of `fil-spid.bash`.
+Refer to the Spade slack channel and repo for a copy of this.

 ## Usage

 As stated above, it is the operator's responsibilty to run two components: Aria2c and _Ace of Spades_.
 Aria2c manages all downloads while _Ace_ manages the flow